vvaidy/Qo-DL/README.md

 - If an album folder needs to be made, but already exists, it and its contents will be deleted.
 - If a track is unavailable for streaming because of right owner restrictions, it will be skipped (some record labels disallow streaming of their music).
 - id3v2.3 tag format is used for mp3 tags.
-- **If the following files exists in the current working dir, they'll be deleted: (1-100).flac/.mp3, cover.jpg, booklet.pdf.
+- **If the following files exist in the current working dir, they'll be deleted: (1-100).flac/.mp3, cover.jpg, booklet.pdf.
 This is to avoid any filename clashes.**

 If you need to get in touch: Sorrow#5631

 # To do
+- GUI version.
 - Fix known issues.
 - More efficient way of increasing max tracks downloadable per album.
 - Progress bar?